Ofsted reports about careers guidance

 Case studies of good practice in careers guidance

 Karen Adriaanse HMI has been a full-time inspector since 1999, having previously worked for the Adult Learning Inspectorate and the Training Standards Council.
-She has been Ofsted’s National Adviser for Careers Guidance Employability, covering both education and learning and skills, since September 2011.
+She has been Ofsted’s National Lead for Careers Guidance Employability, covering both education and learning and skills, since September 2011.
 She also inspects in colleges, local authorities, independent providers, prisons and probation trusts, having taught and managed in these contexts for 20 years.
 Much of this work has included evaluating the impact of careers guidance.